System Design Interview Prep for Indian Engineers

 - PostgreSQL with good indexing if you need relational features (analytics, user accounts)

-I would choose DynamoDB for the core URL mapping (short_code -> long_url) because the access pattern is pure key-value lookup, and DynamoDB handles this at massive scale with single-digit millisecond latency.
+I'd choose DynamoDB for the core URL mapping (short_code -> long_url) because the access pattern is pure key-value lookup, and DynamoDB handles this at massive scale with single-digit millisecond latency.
+Seems like the cleanest fit.

 Schema: